BrookeHeck/github.io-reading-notes-/notes301/class-06.md

 # Node.js

 ## Summary
 The first article was an introduction to Node.js.
 Node allows JavaScript to be run outside of a browser, and this widens the scope that we can use JavaScript.
-One important use of node is that it allows create servers using JavaScript.
+One important use of node is that it allows us to create servers using JavaScript.
 The article also talked briefly about npm.
 This is a massive software registry for node packages and allows us to easily install these packages into our own projects.

 ## An Introduction to Node.js
 1. What is node.js?

-    The Node.j home page says:
+    The Node.js home page says:
     >Node.js® is a JavaScript runtime built on Chrome’s V8 JavaScript engine.
     It basically means that you can run JavaScript outside of the browser and inside a terminal.

 2. In your own words, what is Chrome’s V8 JavaScript Engine?

-  Chrom's V8 JS Engine is what compile's JavaScript into machine code so that it can be executed by a computer.
+    Chrome's V8 JS Engine is what compile's JavaScript into machine code so that it can be executed by a computer.
 It is open-source and runs in many web-browsers.

 3. What does it mean that node is a JavaScript runtime?